 - Description of the object, materials, and place of origin.

 - Discussion of the cultural, political, social, and geographic context.

 - The written document should include in-text citations and a bibliography or works-cited page

 - You can use any format style (MLA, APA, or Chicago for example)

 This is a separate file from your written document.
 It can be a short video, slide show, or other media to accompany the written document.

 - Your visuals should be more than just one image of the piece you selected.
 You should also include images of related items from our class and any other images that help strengthen your argument.

-- Can use other images of works for comparison for your argument that are already in the collection.
+- You can use other images of works already in the collection for comparison.